Are There "Best Jobs" for Introverts?

 Introvert, Extrovert, or Both?

-While I hesitate to place people into labeled boxes, it is true that individuals tend to lean toward the qualities or characteristics of either Introvert or Extrovert.
+While I hesitate to place people into labeled boxes, it is true that most individuals tend to lean toward the qualities or characteristics of either introvert or extrovert.
 However, I have heard conversations in which it was said that extroversion is good and introversion is undesirable; I think that concept is a myth that is harmful and inaccurate.

-The hilarious antics of Steve Martin on "Saturday Night Live" and in concert show extroversion, but his serious manner of playing and discussing art, literature, and his excellent banjo playing with the Steep Canyon Rangers is the opposite.
+The hilarious antics of Steve Martin on TV's "Saturday Night Live" and in comedy concerts show extroversion, but his serious manner of performing and discussing art and literature, and his excellent banjo playing with the Steep Canyon Rangers show the opposite.
+In television interviews, he is supremely serious about art and culture and presents a powerful force.

 A Range of Behaviors